nooblk-98/Ansible-wordpress-nginx/README.md

-# 🚀 Deploy WordPress on AWS VPS with Terraform & Ansible – Beginner Guide
+# Deploy WordPress & PhpMyAdmin on AWS VPS with Terraform & Ansible – Beginner Guide

-This guide walks you through deploying a VPS on AWS using **Terraform** and installing WordPress with **Ansible**.
+This guide walks you through deploying a VPS on AWS using **Terraform** and installing WordPress (with PhpMyAdmin) using **Ansible**.
 It covers all steps, file structure, and debug commands for troubleshooting.

 ---